Japan

 ART3711 is a 3-credit, 3000-level course and requires the following prerequisites:

-The following abilities are also prerequisites for this program:
+The following abilities are also important qualities for success on this program:

 Academic Director: Cynthia Ludlam, Assistant Professor of Ceramics